 When looking for good schools in Houston, you are definitely not spoiled for choice.
 However, good ones do exist and we have been struck by their welcoming and friendly atmospheres.
-Additionally, for expats, there are now several, whilst not strictly international schools, offer the alternative curricula of the International Baccalaureate Programmes.
+Additionally, for expats, there are now several, whilst not strictly international schools, which offer the alternative education of the International Baccalaureate Programmes.

 Private or Public?

 A full list of public schools can be found at www.txschools.gov/schools.

 Many public schools also maintain a Magnet Program within their school which runs alongside the mainstream.
 This is an advanced learning program for children who can sustain a faster learning speed than is typical for their grade.
 Places are limited so entry exams, references and interviews are conducted to determine entry and the child must keep up with the class to retain their place.